na-na-hi/renget/archive/how2playba.md

 No. At most you brick yourself by levelling the worse characters.

 ## Normal and Hard missions
 Puzzle gaming.
-Look at youtube videos if you don't know how to solve a puzzle lol (or [use the wiki](https://bluearchive.wiki/wiki/Missions), most missions have a strategy guide)
+Look at youtube videos or [use the wiki](https://bluearchive.wiki/wiki/Missions) if you don't know how to solve a puzzle.

+Recommended levels are a meme, ignore them.
+You can clear missions 10-20 levels underneath the recommended levels.

 You can cancel the special ability of the boss and elite mod with a well-timed CC.
 This is especially handy against the elite tankers, who get damage reduction during their ability (which can cost you precious seconds).
 If you have trouble with the boss you can charge ur EX bar to 10 the battle before.